matt-wiley/lz/README.md

 > lz new
 ```

-Given an out-of-the-box install and the exmaple path above, this command would create `~/dev/myProject/.lz`, and that file would be symlinked at `~/.lndr/zones/myProject`.
+Given an out-of-the-box install and the example path above, this command would create `~/dev/myProject/.lz`, and that file would be symlinked at `~/.lndr/zones/myProject`.
 That's it!
 This `lz` is ready for use and can be loaded.

 ### Loading a landing zone.
 ```bash